scorpjio/zf3-rest-api/README.md

 ```

 ## Examples
-Below one example to understand how this plugin works.
+Below one example to understand how this module works.

 ### Retrieve articles
 Let's create an API which returns a list of articles with basic details like id and title.
 Our controller will look like,